 The AMT is complex, but it basically has two tax rates and inflation adjusted income thresholds used to figure out one’s AMT liability.
 See the original update below for details and examples on how the AMT works.

-I will publish projected 2016 AMT figures when available and encourage you subscribe (free) via RSS or Email (you will receive a validation email to confirm your subscription) to get the latest updates.
+I will publish projected 2017 AMT figures when available and encourage you subscribe (free) via RSS or Email (you will receive a validation email to confirm your subscription) to get the latest updates.
+If the information here was useful please consider liking this page via the Facebook and other social media icons above and below this article.

 [Updated with 2012-2013 limits and fiscal cliff deal AMT fix] As part of the fiscal deal Congress has finally put in place a permanent fix to the Alternative Minimum tax (AMT) that will help prevent millions of tax payers paying the higher AMT tax rate.
 Legislation that makes up the fiscal cliff deal permanently adjusts AMT income exemption levels to rise with inflation, while giving lower-income taxpayers more access to credits like the child tax credit.
 Indexing the AMT provides tax payers with certainty on their tax rates and liability rather than waiting for Congress to enact an AMT patch each year.